klauspost/cpuid/README.md

 Package cpuid provides information about the CPU running the current program.

 CPU features are detected on startup, and kept for fast access through the life of the application.
-Currently x86 / x64 (AMD64) is supported.
+Currently x86 / x64 (AMD64) is supported, and no external C (cgo) code is used, which should make the library very easy to use.

 You can access the CPU information by accessing the shared CPU variable of the cpuid library.

 Package home: https://github.com/klauspost/cpuid